Dave-team/Knowledge-base/Principles.md

 - Honest

 ## Rituals
-Mornings
+**Mornings**
+Directly after waking up
+- 5 mindful breaths
+- Repeat mantras as written in Notes
+- Important habit to break: no phone

+Health
-- Workout / Stretch session after waking up.
-No phone.
+- Workout / Stretching / Yoga
+- Minimum 10 minutes meditation

+Time left (optional)
-- Mindfullness / Meditate
+- Reading / drawing
+- Mindfulness: drinking tea, making a nice breakfast
 - Journal.
 Be grateful for what I have and have done and reflect on strenghts and past successes
 - Breathing excercise

+Getting ready
 - Take supplements
 - Cold shower: a bit longer each time
 - Skincare routine

-- Learn from knowledge base
+**Work**
-- Work: review goals for the day
+- Start by setting / reviewing goals for the day

-Nights
+- Regular mindful breaths / mindful breathing spaces.
+Especially when feeling overwhelm
+- Go for a mindful walk

+End of work day:
-- Work: set goals for the next day
+- Review + log achievements for the day
-- Cook
-- Reflect on the day
+- Set goals for the next day

+**Evenings**
+After work
-- Practice gratefulness
+- Cooking
-- Visualise yourself as the person you want to be and use affirmations
+- Reflect on the day / Affirm key philosophy and practice gratefulness / Visualize doing things well, the person I want to be, and/or how I will handle tough upcoming challenges
-- Relax
+- Reading / drawing
+- Follow curiosity: watch series/film/documentary/YouTube
+- Depending on mood: more exercise / read from Knowledge Base / just relax

+Bedtime routine
+- Brush teeth + floss
-- Skincare routine
+- Skincare
-- Affirmations and meditation in bed before sleep
+- Once in bed, body meditation: full awareness to the different parts of the body - potentially another round of affirmations and visualization
+- Important habit to break: no phone

 ### Weekend routines
 Running errands